Cambridge-Africa Core Team

 Parinaz obtained a Master's degree (MBA, in International Management) from Royal Holloway University, the University of London.
 She started working for the University of Cambridge in 2014 and has worked with a large number of departments and faculties especially within the School of Biological Sciences.

 She has extensive administration experience in many different fields such as HR, Student Administration, Programme Administration and Grants Administration.
-She joined the Cambridge-Africa programme in January 2019 to help with the ALBORADA Research Fund applications, the issuing of Award Letters, grant related queries and to support the management of the Cambridge-Africa website.
+She joined the Cambridge-Africa programme in January 2019 to coordinate the Cambridge-Africa ALBORADA Research Fund.